Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Proximity-Based Asset Tracking

+Similarly, $\mathcal{R}^{\textrm{mea}}_{\textrm{dB}}$ and $\mathcal{R}^{\textrm{pred}}_{\textrm{dB}}$ denote the measured and predicted RSS of the backscatter signal, respectively.
+A Gaussian likelihood is applied for the RSS term with noise variance $R_{v}$.
+The above binary LED-ID rule is aligned with the low-complexity computation objective at the reader and treats the no-coverage case as compatible when both sets are empty.
+However, it does not explicitly distinguish between missed detections, false alarms, and partial set mismatches.

-\subsubsection{Sequential Monte Carlo method}
+\subsubsection{Sequential Monte Carlo Method}

-A particle filtering-based approach~\cite{bar2004estimation} is adopted to combine the measurements of LED IDs and the RSS of the backscatter signal for recursively estimating the location of the BD over time.
-With the aid of the state-space model~\eqref{eqn:state_evo} and measurement model~\eqref{eqn:mea_vector}, positioning and tracking of the BD is defined as a state estimation problem.
-The PF employs the sequential Monte Carlo method~\cite{bar2004estimation}, which approximates the posterior distribution of the state of the BD in each time instance $k$ as
+A particle-filter-based approach~\cite{bar2004estimation} is adopted to combine the measurements of LED IDs and the RSS of the backscatter signal for recursively estimating the location of the BD over time.
+The PF is specialized to the proposed VLC-BC system through its measurement construction, where overlap-induced LED-ID sets act as discrete geometric constraints and the BC RSS provides continuous refinement of the state estimate.
+With the aid of the state-space model~\eqref{eqn:state_evo} and measurement model~\eqref{eqn:mea_vector}, positioning and tracking of the BD are defined as a state estimation problem.
+The PF employs the sequential Monte Carlo method~\cite{bar2004estimation}, which approximates a posteriori probability distribution of the state of the BD at each time instance $k$ as

 where $p(\bm{x}[k]|\bm{z}[1\colon k-1])$ is the prior state and $p(\bm{z}[k]|\bm{x}[k])$ is the likelihood function in~\eqref{eqn:likelihood}.
 The PF tracks the BD by sequentially updating the state $\bm{x}[k]$ using the measurements $\bm{z}[1\colon k]$.
 The pseudo-code in Algorithm~\ref{alg:particle_filter} describes the main loop, including prediction, measurement update, resampling, and state estimation.
-The initial state $\bm{x}[0]\sim\mathcal{N}(0,\bm{Q}_0)$ is represented by the $N_\textrm{p}$ particles distributed in the space, where all particles are assigned to an equal weight $w[0]$ with normalization.
+The initial state $\bm{x}[0]\sim\mathcal{N}(0,\bm{Q}_0)$ is represented by $N_\textrm{p}$ particles distributed in the space, where all particles are assigned equal normalized weights $w[0]$.
 During the prediction step, the state of each particle is propagated according to~\eqref{eqn:state_evo}.
 The measurement update then adjusts the weight of each particle based on how well the prediction agrees with measurements, expressed by